zeroluck/docs/sources/articles/ubuntu-shib-apache.md

 Test the cgi script: `https://minnow.gluu.info/protected/printHeaders.py`

-Enter the a valid username password (like `admin` and your inital admin password).
+Enter the a valid username password (like `admin` and your initial admin password).

 The display should return something like this: